Montekkundan/Portfolio/README.md

 ## Special Thanks

-Thanks to @Bruno Simon for teaching me Threejs!
+Thanks to @Bruno Simon for teaching me Threejs